 Add an additional layer of design if you can.

-Alternatively – it can be nice to just mix all your bulbs up randomly and plant them throughout your lawn – but I think it will look better if I aim to give it a more cultivated appeal.
+It can be nice to just mix all your bulbs up randomly and plant them throughout your lawn – but I think it will look better if I aim to give it a more cultivated appeal.

-I’m defining an edge to my planting.
-It will be invisible most of the year, but will be obvious when the bulbs are out.
-It will be a proper circular shape (you can see in my sketch above).
+I’m defined an edge to my planting.
+It is invisible most of the year, but is obvious when the bulbs are out.
+The planting is a proper and distinct circular shape (you can see in my sketch above).

 Bulb group #1 is:

 Galanthus woronowii (early snowdrops) – Chiondoxa forbesii – (Snow Glories)- Giant Crocus – Blue Shades Anemone – Fritillaria meleagris

 Eranthis cilicica (winter aconite) – Scilla siberica – (Siberian Squill)- Grape Hyacinth